 The mission of the Service Department is to provide services to our veterans and their families.
 We do this using a cadre of AMVETS Service Officers, State Department of Veteran Affairs employees, and County Veteran Service Officers.

-You will find them listed, alphabetically by state, and than alphabetically by city, in the following directory.
+You will find them listed, alphabetically by state, and then alphabetically by city, in the following directory.
 They are there for you!
 Use their knowledge to your benefit.
-We utilize the State Department of Veteran Affairs staff in Alaska, Arkansas, Colorado, Connecticut, Delaware, Idaho, Maine, Minnesota, Mississippi, Montana, Nebraska, South Dakota, Vermont and Wyoming.
+We utilize the State Department of Veteran Affairs staff in Idaho, Nebraska, and North Dakota.

-We do not maintain service offices in the following locations: Hawaii, New Hampshire, Utah, West Virginia or any US Territories.
+We do not maintain service offices in the following locations: Alaska, Arkansas, Colorado, Delaware, Hawaii, Iowa, Maine, Michigan, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New Jersey, Oregon, South Dakota, Utah, Vermont, West Virginia, Wisconsin, Wyoming, or any US Territories.
 Please submit all corrections to Derrick Williams.

 Download the entire list here: Service Officer Contact List – PDF file (1 MB)